BlockstreamResearch/bip-frost-dkg/README.md

 Perform a participant's final step of a ChillDKG session.

-If this functions returns properly (without an exception), then this participant deems the DKG session successful.
+If this function returns properly (without an exception), then this participant deems the DKG session successful.
 It is, however, possible that other participants have received a `cmsg2` from the coordinator that made them raise a `SessionNotFinalizedError` instead, or that they have not